-The Australian men’s basketball team, the Boomers, led by NBA star Patrick Sammy James Mills, secured a piece of history by winning the bronze medal at the Tokyo Olympic Games – the first time they had medalled in 12 appearances.
+The Australian men’s basketball team, the Boomers, led by NBA star Patrick Sammy James Mills AM, secured a piece of history by winning the bronze medal at the Tokyo Olympic Games – the first time they had medalled in 12 appearances.
 Mills led the team from the front for the entire campaign both on and off the court.

 Mills’ determination, skill and inspirational leadership made him a worthy winner of the 2021 The Don Award.